Azerus972/kevin-lyon-fetch/README.md

 Choose a project name and press enter, same to the version of your module ( keep 0.0.1 'cause when you gonna patch it the last version number will be increment ) take some tags a description.

+Change the api requested in the index.js file !

 # Fine folk's but did we also finished ?

 Buddy it depend of you and the librairy where you wanna work with... you are the developer of that app so you are the only one who know that ;)